BonzaiThePenguin/WikiSort/Chapter 2: Merging.md

 <b>Merge sort without recursion</b><br/>
 To remove the recursion, we can use what's called a bottom-up merge sort.
-Here's what a it looks like for an array of a size that happens to be a power of two:<br/>
+Here's what it looks like for an array of a size that happens to be a power of two:<br/>

     sort(array, count)
        index = 0